dmikey/snapsdk/SPEC.md

 Types
 -----

-Types in Stubby should be defined to have a clear mapping to the basic data types in JavaScript, Rust, Go, and Python.
+Types in SnapSDK should be defined to have a clear mapping to the basic data types in JavaScript, Rust, Go, and Python.

 *   `string`: Maps to string in JavaScript and Go, str in Python, and String in Rust.
 *   `integer`: Maps to number in JavaScript, int in Python and Go, and i32 or i64 in Rust.